Kamkmgamer/DevServe/Audit.md

 Key risks to address:
 - Security hardening: JWT key management, CSP, CSRF, auth token storage, and secrets handling.
-- Data layer consistency: SQLite in `server/prisma/schema.prisma` vs Postgres in `docker-compose.yml` and `README.md`.
-- Secrets exposure in docs and compose file.
+- Secrets management: ensure real credentials are never shown in docs; prefer Docker secrets or a secrets manager for all environments.
-- Production deployment strategy for the backend (only `vercel.json` for frontend).
+- Production deployment strategy for the backend is not yet documented/automated.

 Recommendation: Proceed with targeted refactors and hardening (not a rebuild).
 Adopt best practices for auth, secrets, DB configuration, and CI quality gates.